This article summarizes the cloud components you'll use in Terra and how working in the cloud differs from working locally.

 WDL workflows with Cromwell

-Terra on Azure includes three COVID-19-related workflows in every workspace created after February 22, 2023.
-The workflows are automatically included when the workspace is created.
+Terra on Azure includes three COVID-19-related workflows in every workspace (February 22, 2023), and additional curated workflows (March 2023).
+The workflows are automatically included when you launch Cromwell in the workspace.

 Workspace collaboration & sharing